FOSSAware/scanner.js/README.md

 Once hashes are calculated, they can be submitted by pressing the Submit button.

 Scan results from the [osskb.org](https://osskb.org) are displayed on the right side.

+# License

+scanner.js is released under the GPL 2.0 license.
+Please check the LICENSE file for further details.